james-310110/LearnWithGPT-deprecated/README.md

    - input parsing
    - output parsing

+### JavaScript Code Base

+1. Currently using an open-source [chatgpt](https://github.com/transitive-bullshit/chatgpt-api) library to interact with openai
+2. Any single message sent to ChatGPT is capped at 6144 characters based on testing.
+According to [Raf](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation), ChatGPT is able to reference up to 4000tokens from the current conversation.

+_deprecated and no longer maintained, switched to llama-index instead due to memory limit with gpt3.5_

+### JavaScript Code Workflow

+1. Fetch transcript from youtube url in scraper.js
+2. Prep chatgpt so that we can send multiple messages containing parts of the transcript
+3. Send transcript blocks to chatgpt
+4. Instruct chatgpt to generate a summary based on the instructed goals and formats
+5. Log the summary in console

 # Notes on the go

 1. What is the relationship between prompt and query in LlamaIndex?